Innovative DDI Intersection Comes to Ankeny

 “In a traditional diamond interchange there are approximately 26 conflict points that can lead to traffic crashes,” explains Wade Greiman, PE, Transportation Business Unit Leader for Snyder & Associates.
 “DDIs have just 14 conflict points.
 Fewer conflict points means fewer opportunities for vehicles to collide, resulting in a safer, more efficient flow of traffic.”

-In a DDI, left turns across traffic are eliminated by transitioning traffic from the right side of the road to the left side of the road at each side road/ramp intersection.
-Once ramp intersections are cleared, traffic is brought back to the right side of the road.
-Therefore, drivers turning left to or from an interchange ramp are already on the left side of the road, meaning they no longer cross paths with oncoming traffic.
+In a DDI, traffic is shifted from the right side of the road to the left side of the road at each intersection between the interchange ramps and side road.
+This means left-turning traffic doesn’t cross paths with oncoming traffic, so the chance for collision is reduced.
+Once left turn intersections are cleared, traffic is brought back to the right side of the road.

-For example, when driving east to west on E. 1st Street in Ankeny, you’ll have the option to turn right onto the southbound I-35 entrance ramp or proceed through to a signalized intersection that safely moves you to the left side of the roadway.
+For example, when driving west to east on the new E. 1st Street DDI in Ankeny, you’ll be able to turn right onto the southbound I-35 entrance ramp or proceed through to a signalized intersection that moves you to the left side of the roadway.

 Exiting the interstate is also safely accommodated with a DDI.

 From the exit ramp, you’ll turn left or right onto the side road, which is E. 1st Street in this case.
 Due to the design of the DDI, drivers don’t cross traffic from either direction, which increases traffic movement efficiency and intersection safety.

 Since the first DDI in the U.S. opened in Springfield, Missouri in June 2009, over 80 more DDIs have opened in the U.S. with many more currently underway.
 The E. 1st Street DDI is the second of its kind in the State of Iowa following the opening of the I-80/Grand Prairie Parkway DDI near Waukee in 2015.